GiuseppeMP/JacocoMultiModuleReport/README.md

-#Jacoco Maven Multi Module Configuration
+# Jacoco Maven Multi Module Configuration

-This project contains a minimal configuration for JaCoCo report aggregator em Java.
+This project contains a minimal configuration for JaCoCo report aggregator with Java.

 - report-aggregate
     - module-1